wind-python/windpowerlib/doc/modules.rst

 .. _create_input_types_label:

-Create Data Container
+Data Container
 =====================

-Create groups to be used as an input in classes und functions.
+Create data container to be used as an input in classes und functions.

 .. autosummary::
    :toctree: temp/

+   wind_turbine.WindTurbineGroup
    wind_turbine.WindTurbine.to_group

 .. _wind_farm_label: